NORDIC STOCKS-Factors to watch on Feb 25

 A.P.
 MOLLER-MARSK

-Belgian shipping group Euronav's shareholders have according to Lloyd's List agreed to a $300 million capital increase to help fund the acquisition of 15 VLCC crude carriers from Maersk.
+Belgian shipping group Euronav's shareholders have according to Lloyd's List agreed to a $300 million capital increase to help fund the 15 VLCC crude carriers from A.P.
+Moller-Maersk at the start of the year.

-The approval is Euronav's final step for the full financing of the buy-out of Maersk's VLCC fleet, Lloyd's List wrote.
+The approval is Euronav's final step for the full financing of the acquisition of Maersk's VLCC fleet, Lloyd's List wrote.

 For more on the company, click on